jahnf/Projecteur/CONTRIBUTING.md

 # Contributing

 * Contributions are very welcome.
-* When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+* When contributing to this repository, please first discuss the change(s) you wish to implement via issue, email, or any other method with the owners of this repository before making a change.